Jerusalem’s big stones are coming down

 - 13:35 So keep your eyes open.
 You have no idea when the master of the house will come back.
 He might come in the evening.
 He could come at midnight.
 He might come in the darkness of early morning, when the rooster crows.
 Or he might come with the sunrise.

-- 13:36 When he comes suddenly, don’t let them find you sleeping.
+- 13:36 When he comes suddenly, don’t let him find you sleeping.

 - 13:37 I’m not talking to you folks alone.
 What I’m saying, I say to everyone.
 Keep your eyes wide open all the time.”